JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0021-Predicting Obstructive Sleep Apnea Based on Computed Tomography Scan Using Deep Learning Models/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 김정훈
+  - Jeong-Whun Kim
   - Kyungsu Lee
-  - 김현진
+  - Hyun Jik Kim
-  - 박해찬
+  - Hae Chan Park
   - Jae Youn Hwang
-  - 박석원
+  - Seok-Won Park
-  - 공현중
+  - Hyoun-Joong Kong
-  - 김진엽
+  - Jin Youp Kim

 # Author notes (optional)
 author_notes: